-The work of The Compost Co. is currently diverting roughly 200 kg of food scraps and other compostable materials, a week!
+The work of The Compost Co. is currently diverting roughly 400 kg of food scraps and other compostable materials each a week!

-- All the compostable products are taken onsite to Goldie Estate Vineyard, our partner providing the land
+- All the compostable products are taken onsite to Te Motu Vineyard, our partner providing the land

-The Compost Co. welcomes volunteers to get involved with our weekly composting sessions.
-Volunteers can get involved by helping to sort and chop compostable material, mixing the organic materials with carbon, turning the compost, and by cleaning and maintaining the site.
+The Compost Co. welcomes volunteers to get involved with our composting sessions.
+Volunteers can get involved by helping to sort the compostable material, mixing the organic materials into the compost bins, turning the compost and by cleaning and maintaining the site.

 To book a volunteer day or for more information email email@example.com